AI Policy

 Writings

-All of my writings—including my journal entries, creative writing and poetry, Materia Mythica plant profiles, podcast scripts, newsletters, and any other short- or long-form writing on my website, on my patron platform, or anywhere else that exists in the world—are written by me, not created via GenAI.
+All of my writings—including my journal entries, creative writing and poetry, Materia Mythica plant profiles, podcast scripts, newsletters, and any other short- or long-form writing on my website, on my patron platform, on my Substack, or anywhere else that exists—are written by me, not created via GenAI.

 Drawings

-My drawings are hand-drawn on my iPad using an app called Procreate, not created via GenAI.
+My drawings are hand-drawn on my tablet using an app called Procreate, not created via GenAI.

 Photography

-My self-portraits and nature photography were taken on a DSLR camera and/or an iPhone, not created via GenAI.
+My self-portraits and nature photography are taken on a DSLR camera and/or a smartphone, not created via GenAI.

 Why is this my Policy?